llaenowyd/Medium_ReduxReachTransitionRouter/README.md

 a set of specific, named, non-master branches correspond to the stages of development presented in the article.

-### This is Version 0
+### This is Version 1

-This version provides a baseline, the result of running `npx create-react-app`.
+This version uses React-Redux to maintain the state for single view.

 ## create-react-app standard documentation (applies)